 Sarah Parsons is an associate professor in Art History and Visual Culture at York University, where she specializes in the history of photography, and modern and Canadian art.
 Parsons is the editor of Emergence: Contemporary Canadian Photography (Gallery 44/Ryerson, 2009) and Photography After Photography: Gender, Genre, and History (Duke, 2017) a volume of essays by Abigail Solomon-Godeau.
 Her research on 19th century Canadian photographer William Notman has been published by the Art Canada Institute and the McCord Museum.
 Other essays have appeared in edited volumes and in the journals, History of Photography, Photography & Culture, and the Review of Canadian Art.
 Her current research focuses on the interconnected histories of privacy and photography.

-Gabrielle Moser is a writer, educator and independent curator whose research focuses on the historical construction of citizenship as a photographable subject.
-Her current research project, “Picturing race and citizenship: photography and belonging in Canada, 1900-1948,” based at the University of British Columbia and supported by a SSHRC postdoctoral fellowship, investigates how racialized subjects used their encounter with the camera to make claims for citizenship in Canada, before its legal enactment in 1948.
-Gabby has organized exhibitions and screenings for Access Gallery, Gallery TPW, Vtape, and Xpace, and her writing appears on Artforum.com and in Art in America, Canadian Art, Fillip, Journal of Visual Culture, n.paradoxa, Photography & Culture and in the forthcoming edited volume Photography and the Optical Unconscious (Duke University Press, 2017).
-Moser holds a PhD in art history and visual culture from York University and teaches at OCAD University.
+Gabrielle Moser is a writer, educator and curator whose research focuses on the historical construction of citizenship as a photographable subject.
+Her current research project, “Citizen Subjects: photography, race and belonging in Canada,” investigates how racialized subjects used their encounter with the camera to make claims for citizenship in Canada around 1947, at the moment that this category of belonging was still being legally defined.
+Gabby has organized exhibitions and screenings for Access Gallery, Gallery TPW, The Morris and Helen Belkin Art Gallery, Oakville Galleries and Vtape, and her writing appears on Artforum.com and in Art in America, Canadian Art, Fillip, Journal of Visual Culture, n.paradoxa, and Photography & Culture.
+Moser holds a PhD in art history and visual culture from York University and has held fellowships at the Art Gallery of Ontario, the University of British Columbia, the Paul Mellon Center for the Study of British Art, the Ryerson Image Centre, and was recently a Fulbright Canada Visiting Scholar at Brown University.

 Associate Professor, Western University